Critical Linux kernel vmsplice security issues

 The longer story:

-According to the best cybersecurity companies, there are actually two separate security issues in question here.
+There are actually two separate security issues in question here.
 However, they both have the same impact (any user can adjust kernel memory and hence become root), and both issues exist within the implementation of the vmsplice() system call. vmsplice() was added in Linux 2.6.17 and is built into every kernel build – there is no configuration option to exclude vmsplice.
 Two separate exploits have been publicly released which exploit each of the two issues respectively.

 The first security issue under discussion was added in Linux 2.6.23 (obviously unintentionally!).
 This means that 2.6.22 and older are not vulnerable to the first exploit.
 This issue was fixed by this patch in Linux 2.6.23.15 and Linux 2.6.24.1.
 This vulnerability has been classified with two codes: CVE-2008-0009 and CVE-2008-0010.